teosibileau/teosibileau.github.io/docs/index.md

 #### Responsibilities

 + Django development
 + Designing strategies to speed up plan runs
++ Creating intra company ElasticSearch indices to help with data analysis
 + Implementing monitoring and alert solutions
 + Moving the entire platform from Azure Cloud to AWS.